 “Why don’t you decide to be best friends with someone?
 Girls all do that; you don’t have to do girl stuff to be friends.”

-“I thought maybe I’d be closer to Stu.
+“I thought maybe I can be closer to Stu.
 He’s a lot like Scott.”

 “Don’t tell Scott that.”

 “No, but I’m like you.
-We could fit together like you guys.”
+We can fit together like you guys.”

 Oh, god.
 What did I start?